mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 }
 {% endhighlight %}

 We call the `interpreter->Invoke()` to run the inference on the input. `handle_output()` is used to do whatever you want to do with the result.
-It also take the `error_reporter` handler so that it can at least the print the results on a serial terminal.
+It also takes the `error_reporter` handler so that it can at least print the results on a serial terminal.

 {% highlight javascript linenos %}
 void handle_output(tflite::ErrorReporter* error_reporter, float x_value, float y_value)